P2P.ie

 Image © Healy Racing

-As the Northern Region point-to-point spring campaign gets underway at Tyrella on Saturday, David Christie has provided an update on Winged Leader and outlined plans for the record-breaking 12-year-old as the new term unfolds.
+As the northern region point-to-point spring campaign gets underway at Tyrella on Saturday, David Christie has provided an update on Winged Leader and outlined plans for the record-breaking 12-year-old as the new term unfolds.

 Winged Leader signed off last autumn by writing his name into the history books at Portrush, where he recorded a landmark 34th victory between the flags to move one clear of Still William and become the most successful point-to-point horse of the modern era.
-That success followed a series of outstanding campaigns which have seen the Winged Love gelding crowned champion point-to-point horse during the two previous seasons.

 Winged Leader also played a central role in what proved to be Christie’s most successful season to date, contributing 11 of the stable’s 24 winners during the 2024/25 campaign.